pysys-test/pysys-test/USERGUIDE.rst

   pysys run --mode MyMode1,MyMode2 pysys run --mode !MyMode3,!MyMode4

-After sucessfully getting all your tests passing in their primary mode, it could be useful to run them in every mode other than the primary one::
+After successfully getting all your tests passing in their primary mode, it could be useful to run them in every mode other than the primary one::

   pysys run --mode !PRIMARY